Funding opportunity

 Projects should be based on a real location (for example, a city, port or region) or collection of locations (for example, a network of ports) as appropriate for the scenario modelled.
 We expect the programme to look at multiple geographic granularities as appropriate for the risks considered.

 The successful consortium will need to work with key stakeholders, such as local authorities or local resilience fora, government departments such as the Department for Transport, the Transport Research and Innovation Board (TRIB) and DfT Arm’s Length Bodies, to secure access to the needed expertise.
-Conversely, the government stakeholders must have independent access to data and research outcomes produced from the programme, whilst keeping the data secure.
+Conversely, the government stakeholders must have independent access to data and research outcomes produced from the programme, while keeping the data secure.

 This collaboration will ensure the integration of academic research and innovation with local, regional, and national government priorities to inform and influence future policy and regulation.